 Late for the sky

-Although the 1970s were his heyday, Jackson Browne did release some strong songs after the 1970s – tracks like 1982’s poppy ‘Somebody’s Baby’ and 1993’s gorgeous ‘Sky Blue and Black’ are among his finest, and I recommend 2004’s double disc The Very Best of Jackson Browne as a career overview.
+Although the 1970s were his heyday, Jackson Browne released some strong songs after his first decade – tracks like 1982’s poppy ‘Somebody’s Baby’ and 1993’s gorgeous ‘Sky Blue and Black’ are among his finest.
+I recommend 2004’s double-disc The Very Best of Jackson Browne as a fine career overview.